 That said, it will break down fairly easily if chewed so, again, supervising your bunnies to make sure they don’t eat their cotton clothes is important to preventing digestive issues.

 Linen Is Light and Strong

 Linen, which is made from flax, is another excellent choice for rabbit clothes.
-Its natural fibers are lightweight but strong.
-It is both absorbent and fast drying, which will help keep your bunnies comfortable if they get their clothes wet.
+Its natural fibres are lightweight but strong.
+It is both absorbent and fast-drying, which will help keep your bunnies comfortable if they get their clothes wet.

 Like cotton, it will break down rather easily if it gets chewed on.

 Wool for Rabbits: Dress One Animal with Another

 Wool is made from the hair of sheep, goats, and other similar animals.
 In fact, Angora wool is made from a certain type of rabbit!
 Wool is a good choice for rabbit clothes especially in colder weather, as its insulating and water-resistant qualities make it excellent for holding in body heat.